riklus/INFT2508-Letsdeal/README.md

 By using this app the user will be able to visualize the products in a grid, search and filter them by category, learn more about them through descriptions, and see their location on a map.
 By tapping on a product, the user will be able to see different previews of the item and give them a like.
 Liked items will be saved in a specific section in the app.

-Furthermore, a tab will be dedicated to the setting where the user will be able to change the language and theme of the application.
+Furthermore, a tab will be dedicated to the settings where the user will be able to change the language and theme of the application.

 ## Features